Do Dental Implants Ever Fail?

 Indiscriminately accepting candidates – An inexperienced dentist is more likely to perform a dental implant procedure on patients who are not viable candidates, such as those without enough bone to support the implant or those with gum disease.
 As such, these patients will more than likely experience dental implant failure.
 An experienced dentist will make it a point to improve the patient’s overall oral health before moving forward with a dental implant procedure.

-With proper care and the expertise of a licensed and experienced dentist, dental implants can last a lifetime.
+With proper care and the expertise of a licensed and experienced Dentist in Windsor, dental implants can last a lifetime.
 However, the crown and replacement teeth that cover them may need to be replaced periodically due to the normal wear and tear that comes from biting and chewing.
 To learn more about dental implants and whether or not you’re a good candidate for the procedure, consider scheduling a consultation with Dr. Marc Lazare today, a New York-based dentist who specializes in biomimetic dentistry and dental implants.